frafalone-art/Francesco-Arduino-Projects/README.md

 Collection of Arduino projects, circuit simulations and embedded systems experiments built during lab activities and personal learning. 🧪⚡

+🌐 You can check and verify the circuits here

 ---

 ## 📦 Projects Index